zemnly/ml-attrition-analysis/Readme.md

 # ml-attrition-analysis
-A machine learning project undertaken by me to analyze attrition in a workplace.
+A machine learning project undertaken to analyze attrition in a workplace.

 [Click here to view the project.](https://github.com/zemnly/ml-attrition-analysis/blob/master/code/Attrition.ipynb)